mscroggs/machin/CONTRIBUTING.md

 ### Defining an formula
 Formulae on machin-like.org are defined using files in the `formulae/` folder with the `.pi` extension.
-This file begins with metadata (im yaml format) between two lines containing only `--`, then has the terms of the formula (in [compact notation](machin-like.md#Compact-notation)) on the following lines.
+This file begins with metadata (in yaml format) between two lines containing only `--`, then has the terms of the formula (in [compact notation](machin-like.md#Compact-notation)) on the following lines.
 The entries in the metadata are: